-What is the difference between Dry Adhesive (DA) and Pressure Sensitive (PS)?
+Can you explain the difference between Dry Adhesive (DA) and Pressure Sensitive (PS)?

 The simple answer is that Pressure Sensitive is sticky and dry adhesive is not.
 The actual differences are a little more complicated.
-Click here to go to the "Adhesives" page for a full description.
+Click Here to go to the "Adhesives" page for a full description.
 Dry adhesive is clearer, stronger and easier to "one man" install but it takes several days to really bond to the glass.
 PS or pressure sensitive sticks quickly but remains soft for its entire life.
 Soft is good in security films to add a little "give" and on curved auto windows when it must stick right now but DA will outlast PS 2 to 1.

 Can I apply auto film on a home or building?